 Courts of Saskatchewan

 Media Identification Cards

-Applications forms must be accompanied by a recent criminal record check and a letter from the employer affirming the need for such a pass.
-Identification cards are available for three years after they are issued and must be renewed after that time.
+Application forms must be accompanied by a recent criminal record check and a letter from the employer affirming the need for such a pass.
+Identification cards are valid for three years after they are issued and must be renewed after that time.

-You will need to confirm that you've received a copy of Public Access to Court Records in Saskatchewan, and agree to abide with the guidelines therein.
+You will need to confirm that you’ve received a copy of Public Access to Court Records in Saskatchewan, (PDF) and agree to abide by the guidelines therein.